-On a hill close to the small village of Matakana, sits Takatu Vineyard with its north facing view and sea breeze blowing from Omaha Bay, plus the gale from the South West to add the winter chill factor.
+On a hill close to the small village of Matakana sits Takatu Vineyard.
+With north facing views, sea breeze blowing in from the Pacific Ocean over Omaha Bay and crisp gale winds from the South West provides for a very special wine.

 Takatu Vineyard lies on what was once an ancient Kauri forest.
 It has a clay soil and relies on the sub tropical rain fall to irrigate the vines.
 Each year the variation of rain and sun beating down on the slope of the vineyard determines its own vintage.

 The vineyard is relatively small but has a charm of its own, growing five different varieties of grape.
 The main focus is on getting quality production over quantity.
 To achieve this, most of the work is done by hand using local people and some backpackers from overseas at peak time.